N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments: Experimental Evaluations

 To evaluate the reactiveness of the trained agents, we construct two tasks with dynamic obstacles.
 The obstacles move with a random velocity between \SI{0.1}{\meter\per\second} and \SI{0.15}{\meter\per\second}.
 We re-plan the end-effector motion at every time step in MPC-fashion, which easily runs in real-time as all the complexities are shifted to the RL agent.
 This is again a zero-shot transfer: the agent has never seen moving obstacles during training.
 In the \textit{dynamic obstacles} task, we uniformly spawn 16 dynamic obstacles in an empty room and draw a random goal for the end-effector, as shown in \figref{fig:train_task}.

 We exclude goals on the very edges of the robot's workspace where its maneuverability is very low, see "Restr. height" in \tabref{tab:constraints}.
 The \textit{dynamic p\&p} task uses the same setup as p\&p, but we replace the static obstacles with three dynamic obstacles.
 The results are included in \tabref{tab:analytical}.
-We find that our agent is able to very quickly react to these obstacles.
-Success rates for the PR2 and HSR are close to those of static obstacle tasks.
+We find that our agent is able to very quickly react to these obstacles. \myworries{We attribute this capability to the fact that the agent has learned a robust policy that prefers to keep some distance to obstacles whenever this is possible.
+As a result, it tries to do the same whenever a dynamic obstacle approaches.
+This robustness may be a result of SAC's entropy maximization and the action noise that we apply during training.} Success rates for the PR2 and HSR are close to those of static obstacle tasks.
 The TIAGo has more difficulties: the differential drive does not allow it to easily move away from obstacles that move into the side of its base.
 As it has never seen dynamic obstacles, it has no incentive to anticipate these situations and to proactively place its base accordingly.
 Additional fine-tuning on dynamic obstacles might be able to induce it with such a sense of foresight.
-While the MPC approach is able to react to the dynamic obstacles, its success rate drops further down to 30-64\% versus the 50.4-88\% of our approach.
+While the MPC approach is able to react to dynamic obstacles, its success rate drops further down to 30-64\% versus the 50.4-88\% of our approach.